numerous-com/numerous-sdk/docs/using_the_sdk_locally.md

 ## Connecting the SDK to the platform locally

-In order to connect the SDK to the platform locally, it needs to be configured with an access token and an organization ID.
+To connect the SDK to the platform locally, it needs to be configured with an access token and an organization ID.
 You can generate these values using the CLI.